Estimating sample-specific regulatory networks: Supplemental Materials and Methods

 {\it Mutual Information (MI)}: MI compares the joint probability distribution of two variables to the products of their corresponding marginal distributions.
 Similar to Pearson correlation, MI is a measure of association between TFs and target genes, which may indicate a regulatory event.
 This method does not assume linearity or continuity of the data used for building the network.

-{\it Context Likelihood of Relatedness (CLR)}: CLR is based on MI, but applies a double z-score transformation to the MI scores, normalizing each TF-gene interaction to the background distribution of MI values for each gene, and to the background distribution of MI values for each TF.
+{\it Context Likelihood of Relatedness (CLR)}: CLR~\ref{supref_faith2007} is based on MI, but applies a double Z-score transformation to the MI scores to produce a ``normalized'' value for each edge ($z_{ij}$).
+This transformation normalizes each TF-gene interaction based on the background distribution of MI values for each gene ($z_j$), and the background distribution of MI values for each TF ($z_i$): $z_{ij}=\sqrt{z_i^2+z_j^2}$; note that any edge for which either $z_i<0$ or $z_j<0$ is given a final weight of zero ($z_{ij}=0$).